DRUG INTERACTIONS IN PREGNANCY

 Is a free interaction checker enough to make the decision?

-No. It is a useful way to gather the list and flag known interactions, but it does not replace medical advice.
-If the result touches pregnancy or breastfeeding, consult your doctor or pharmacist.
+No. It is a useful way to gather the list and flag known interactions, but it does not replace a medical consultation.
+If the result concerns pregnancy or breastfeeding, consult your doctor or pharmacist.